 The Battle of Adamclisi (Moesian Counter-offensive) took place in 102.
 Winter 101–102 AD.

-Who won the Battle of Adamclisi (Moesian Counter-offensive)?
+What was the outcome of the Battle of Adamclisi (Moesian Counter-offensive)?

 The Roman Empire were victorious against the Dacia / Roxolani / Bastarnae.